The 5 best places to travel in September 2018

 5. Best surprise destination: Samoa

-Approximately five hours from Sydney, Samoa is the westernmost of the Polynesian Islands and is a dream destination that's too often overlooked by Aussies seeking an island getaway.
+Approximately five hours from Sydney, Samoa is part of the Polynesian Islands and is a dream destination that's too often overlooked by Aussies seeking an island getaway.

 This month, the heavy rains and high humidity take a break, so you can rest easy swimming in its azure blue pools and exploring its verdant jungle.

-- Top September events: Le Aito Samoa, Teuila Festival and Miss Samoa Pageant.
+- Top September events: Insel Fehmarn Food and Wine Festival (15 September), Teuila Festival (2–8 September) and Miss Samoa Pageant (8 September).

 - Best for: Beaches and surfing.